-This page is about the question of exactly what a conveyor belt is.
-Materials or materials can be transported with a conveyor belt.
-For this, no human force is needed and makes it very cost-effective.
-Belt conveyors are also used extensively in recycling plants.
-The materials sorted in a recycling machine can thus be diverted from the actual sorting to a collecting point.
-A direct forwarding on trucks is also possible.
-The conveyor technology thus speeds up the entire process.
-This makes it possible to recycle old raw materials and thus to close the entire process.
-This not only protects the environment, but also our limited raw materials.
+This page is about the question of what exactly a conveyor belt is.
+With a conveyor belt objects or materials can be transported.
+No human strength is needed and makes it very cost effective.
+Conveyor belts are also very popular in recycling plants.
+The sorting of materials in a recycling machine can thus be diverted from the actual sorting to a collection point.
+Even a direct forwarding on trucks is possible.
+The conveyor technology thus accelerates the entire process.
+This makes it possible to recycle old raw materials and thus close the entire process.
+This not only protects the environment, but also our limited resources.

 They are available in various sizes, lengths and heights.
-This allows horizontal transports to take place on the one hand.
-Often, there is also a lack of space.
-This is also possible with different parts.
-The conveyor belts can thus be easily combined with one another.
-They are available in individual modules that can be connected to each other like Lego.
+Thus, on the one hand, purely horizontal transports can take place.
+Often, space is also transported upwards.
+This is possible with various parts.
+The conveyor belts can thus be easily combined with each other.
+They are available in individual modules that can be linked together like Lego.

-The nature of the material can also lead to different conveying mats so that these can not be easily penetrated.
-Here, of course, other materials are used as in the manufacturing industry.
+Also, the type of material can lead to different conveyor mats, so that they can not be easily pierced.
+Of course, other materials are used here, as in the manufacturing industry.

-There are, of course, limits.
+Of course there are limits here.
 If the materials are too large, transport with the conveyor belt is not possible.
-They should be large enough to fit onto the conveyor belt.
-Bulk material can also be transported here.
-I recall here large brown coal mining areas, where the brown coal is transported over kilometers – long conveyor belts to the power stations.
+They should be big enough to fit on the conveyor belt.
+Also bulk material can be transported hereby.
+I am reminded here of large lignite mining areas, where lignite is transported to the power plants over km – long conveyor belts.

 For the normal recycling machine, there are many different conveyor belts, since several materials are separated here.

-There are many manufacturers active on the conveyor belt market.
-Here are some familiar names you might have heard before: AZO, Horstmann, A + T, Sutco, Zeno and PWL.
+There are many manufacturers to these plants.
+Here are some familiar names: AZO, Horstmann, A + T, Sutco, Zeno and PWL.